ivan-hc/AM/README.md

   where option include:

+  `-a`, `about`	Shows the basic information, links and source of each app.

   `-i`, `install` Install a program.
 This will be taken directly from the repository of the developer (always the latest version):
   		- the installer is stored in /opt/am/.cache;